remiotore/cctx-opensearch/README.md

 # ccxt-opensearch
 CCXT data storage on Opensearch

+## WIP

+- Integration with TA-Lib to calculate indicators
+- Alerts based on indicators
+- Dashboards

 ## Usage

 Simply run this command to run all components in docker-compose.yml file.